cnlohr/rawdrawandroid/README.md

 to make your own APKs and build, install and automatically run them in about 2 seconds, and with an apk size of about 25kB.

-With this framework you get:
+With this framework you get a demo which has:
  * To make a window with OpenGL ES support
- * Accelerometer/gyro input
+ * Accelerometer/gyro input, multi-touch
- * Multi-touch
  * An android keyboard for key input
  * Ability to store asset files in your APK and read them with `AAssetManager`
+ * Permissions support for using things like sound (example in colorchord)

 ![Screen Shot](https://github.com/cnlohr/rawdrawandroid/raw/master/screenshot.png)